riversideresearch/resolve/mcp/README.md

 ### Running

-Install [uv](https://docs.astral.sh/uv/getting-started/installation/) and run `uv run main.py` to install dependencies and start the server (in stdio mode).
+Install [uv](https://docs.astral.sh/uv/getting-started/installation/) and create a virtual environment, then run `uv pip install -e .` to install the dependencies.

-If you want to run it in http mode, you can start it with `fastmcp run main.py --transport http --port 8002`
+Start the server with `fastmcp run main.py --transport http --port 8002`

 If you want to run it using a MCP-to-OpenAPI proxy (for use with OpenWebUI) you can do so with `uvx mcpo --port 8002 --api-key "top-secret" -- uv run main.py`

 See the above list of required and inferred environment variables.

-## Development

-### Previewing the API

-1. Install `npx`
-2. Start the MCP server locally
-3. `npx @modelcontextprotocol/inspector`
-4. Connect to the MCP server through the inspector webUI

 ## Challenge Problem Integration

-To integrate challenge problems, you must create a `.resolve_meta` file.
+To integrate challenge problems with resolve's capabilities, you need:

-### Resolve Metadata File

-TODO: document
+1. A `.resolve_meta` file describing the challenge
+2. A Dockerfile that uses the resolve base image
+3. A `vulnerabilities.json` file with remediation strategy

+There are examples of these in `resolve/mcp/example`, and a `README.md` walking you through how to run the server on the example.

 ### Workspaces